ezequielgandolfi/openedge-zext/README.md

 ## What's new

 ### 1.0.0
+- Better code completion details
+- Includes file sugestion on typing `{`
-- Brand new source code (seriously... like 90%...)
+- Brand new source code (seriously... almost everything...)

 ### 0.6.0
 - New commands for source formatting